-Waffles, generally, aren’t synonymous with health food.
-In fact, if you’ve ever seen a recipe for waffles made from scratch, you know that they are just like pancakes, only with a lot more butter.
+If you’ve ever seen a recipe for waffles made from scratch, you know that they’re just like pancakes — with a lot more butter.

-When your waffles are ready to eat, skip the tidal wave of maple syrup, which adds about 52 calories and 12 grams of sugar per tablespoon.
-Instead, top these Whole Wheat Waffles with fresh fruit, peanut butter, or plain Greek yogurt sweetened with a touch of honey or maple syrup.
-Or, make a simple fruit sauce by heating berries in a pan coated with nonstick spray for 2–3 minutes.
+Or make a simple fruit sauce by heating berries in a pan coated with nonstick spray for 2 to 3 minutes.
 They’ll get sweeter and juicier as they cook.
 Add a Tbsp. of water, and crush the berries to release their juice.

 Whole Wheat Waffles

 These whole-wheat waffles are made with mostly whole-wheat flour, leaving just enough all-purpose flour to keep them light and fluffy inside.

 - ¼ cup ground flax seed